San Marcos Growers LogoSan Marcos Growers

 Salvia uliginosa is native to southern Brazil, Uruguay, and Argentina and was first described in 1833 by British botanist George Bentham, whose specific epithet does not mean ugly as some may think (before seeing this plant in its glory), but rather is from the Latin word 'uliginos' which means "damp", "marshy" or "wet" in reference to this plants typical natural habitat and given this is where this plant originates it is surprising how tolerant it actually is of drier conditions.
 It was introduced into horticulture by William Bertram Turrill in Curtis Botanic Magazine (B.M.
 8544) in 1912 and received the Royal Horticultural Society's Award of Garden Merit in 1993.
 We first got this this great garden plant from the Huntington Botanical Gardens in 1988 and have offered it in our catalog since 1990.

-The information about Salvia uliginosa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Salvia uliginosa is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]